 So, What Can Be Done?

 To address hair miniaturization, Skjoth suggests using a shampoo that promotes the health of the follicle: "Harklinikken pH2 Shampoo ($44) is based on oat and rapeseeds that work to deep cleanse the scalp while regulating its pH balance and still being gentle."

 Green is a fan of treating the issue internally.
 "There are many things you can do to stimulate hair growth depending on the cause.
 Medications when it is hormonally related (topical Minoxidil, Propecia) or the laser cap to grow hair.
 The most popular method in my office is PRP (platelet-rich plasma) for hair growth.
 It works amazingly well to thicken existing hair and promote the growth of new hair.
-I do three treatments one month apart for the best results with maintenance of PRP to promote new hair growth."
+I do three treatments one month apart for the best results with the maintenance of PRP to promote new hair growth."

 Important note: Before taking supplements, using a laser cap, or changing your diet, please speak with your general practitioner.